micropython/micropython/docs/samd/quickref.rst

 .. class:: ADC(dest, *, average=16)
   :noindex:

-On the SAMD21/SAMD51 ADC functionality is available on Pins labeled 'Ann'.
+On the SAMD21/SAMD51 ADC functionality is available on Pins labelled 'Ann'.

 Use the :ref:`machine.ADC <machine.ADC>` class::